 - Plenty of fresh air, as flor needs oxygen to survive.
-To give you an idea, the bodega La Mezquita is so huge that each of the 40.000 barrels still have an amount of air between 18 and 19 m³.
+To give you an idea, the bodega La Mezquita contains 40.000 barrels, but even then the amount of free air comes down to 18-19 m³ per cask.
 This is the main reason for not using cellars.

 - High levels of humidity are necessary to keep the flor active, but also to minimize the merma, the evaporation of alcohol inside the barrels.